 British Dictionary definitions for grister noun grain intended to be or that has been ground the quantity of such grain processed in one grinding brewing malt grains that have been cleaned and cracked grist to the mill, grist to one's mill, grist for the mill or grist for one's mill anything that can be turned to profit or advantage Word Origin for grist

-Word Origin and History for grister
+Word Origin and History for grister n.

 grist "action of grinding, grain to be ground," perhaps related to grindan "to grind" (see grind), though OED calls the connection "difficult."
 Meaning "wheat which is to be ground" is early 15c.; the figurative extension from this sense is from the same date.